HMS Junior Faculty Grant

-An essential part of the Foundation’s mission is support of promising young scientists at Harvard Medical School, women and men fresh out of medical school or post-doctoral training who may lack the extensive list of publications that is often necessary to attract research funding in today’s highly competitive climate.
-Recent recipients of two-year grants from the HMS Junior Faculty Armenise-Harvard Grants Program include young scientists investigating:
+An essential part of the Foundation’s mission is support of promising young scientists at Harvard Medical School, women and men early in their career, recently out of medical school or post-doctoral training who often lack the extensive list of publications that is often necessary to attract research funding in today’s highly competitive climate.

 - Factors within cells that allow viruses to replicate.

 - Genes controlled by circadian rhythms in animals and humans and their relationship to physiology and behavior.

 - The generation and differentiation of nervous-system cells during embryonic development in mammals.

 There is no open call for applications for this grant.
 Each fall, each HMS Basic Science department head is encouraged to nominate eligible applicants among their junior faculty.

 The Foundation makes 3-6 grants available each year, for a total investment of up to USD 600,000 per year.
 Since the beginning of this grant, the Foundation has invested over USD 7.3 M and supported the research of 50 outstanding scientists.